ServiceNow/Fast-LLM/docs/index.md

 Ready to dive in?
 Check out our [quickstart guide](quickstart.md) for an overview of how to set up and run Fast-LLM on different platforms, including [Slurm](https://slurm.schedmd.com) and [Kubernetes](https://kubernetes.io).
 Explore the [examples](https://github.com/ServiceNow/Fast-LLM/tree/main/examples) for pre-configured setups to help you get started quickly with your own training experiments.

-For any questions or issues, don't hesitate to open an [issue](https://github.com/ServiceNow/Fast-LLM/issues) or reach out to the community.
-We're here to help you accelerate your LLM training to full speed.
+For any questions or issues, open an [issue](https://github.com/ServiceNow/Fast-LLM/issues) or join the [community discussion](https://github.com/ServiceNow/Fast-LLM/discussions).